Call-for-Code/Solution-Starter-Kit-Cooperation-2020/README.md

     1. Go to the `ios` directory: `cd ios`.
     1. Install pod dependencies: `pod install`.
     1. Return to the `mobile-app` directory: `cd ../`.
     1. Launch the app in the simulator: `npm run ios`.
+You should be running at least iOS 13.0.
+    1. The first time you launch the simulator, you should ensure that you set a Location in the Features menu.

 With the application running in the simulator, you should be able to navigate through the various screens: